Drug & Alcohol Withdrawal Program – Recovery & Addiction Medicine Program (R.A.M.P)

-Inpatient withdrawal treatment consists of a medically supervised hospital stay that typically lasts between 3 and 5 days and includes:
+Inpatient withdrawal treatment consists of a medically supervised hospital stay that typically lasts between 3 and 5 days.
+This inpatient program includes:

-- Prescreening and admission, requiring diagnosis of need by a licensed physician
+- Prescreening and admission, requiring a diagnosis of need by a licensed physician.

-- Assessment of the patient’s needs, including medical history, physical exam, and lab tests
+- Assessment of patient’s needs, including medical history, physical exam, and lab tests.

-- Discharge planning, including referral to an appropriate outpatient treatment facility and resources
+- Discharge planning, including a referral to an appropriate outpatient or residential treatment facility and resources.

 If you or a loved one suffers from substance or alcohol abuse, find out about the inpatient Recovery and Addiction Medicine Program (R.A.M.P) available at Wooster Community Hospital by calling (330) 466-0678.
 For immediate assistance with a screening assessment for admission, go to the Wooster Community Hospital Emergency Room.